Suri98/jekyll-minimal-theme/_posts/2014-10-14-new-repo-baviria-bayern.md

 title: "New Repo - Bayern (Baviria) - incl.
 European Beer Stars 2011, 2012, 2013"
 ---

-Moved all beer, brewpub n brewery data for Bayern (Baviria) to its own repo, that is, [`openbeer/by-bayern`](https://github.com/openbeer/by-bayern).
+Moved all beer, and wines brewpub n brewery data for Bayern (Baviria) to its own repo, that is, [`openbeer/by-bayern`](https://github.com/openbeer/by-bayern).

 Also includes all European Beer Star winners from Bayern